“A simple fun game to play for people of all ages, genders and sizes”

-Lastly, we have spare boules behind the bar, so if you fancy trying Petanque, aka French Boules, feel free.
-Or just pop along to one of the weekly practice sessions and say hello (or Bonjour)
+We also have spare boules so if you fancy trying Petanque, aka French Boules, feel free to play or just pop along to one of the weekly practice sessions and say hello (or Bonjour).

 Feel free to give me a call for more details or you can find all the relevant details via the KPA website – click here